Fleet management costs in 2026: What fleet managers need to know

 - The costs of the vehicle between buying and selling it.

-Fixed vs. variable fleet operating costs
+What are fixed vs. variable fleet operating costs?

+Fleet operating costs or running costs are typically divided into two categories — fixed and variable costs.
 Fixed costs such as licenses, labor charges and lease payments are long-term and generally are the same throughout the year.
+On the other hand, variable costs change depending on different factors and would include unexpected expenditures such as:

 - Collisions